Amivono/amivono.github.com/index.md

 # [About us]({{ site.url }})<br/><abbr>18 Feb 2012</abbr>

 Amivono AB is a software development company based in Stockholm - Sweden.
 Our current main project is Open Archive Network (OAN) which can be found at [www.github.com/oan](http://www.github.com/oan).
+This is a distributed filesystem that will run on many thousand nodes, and not be dependent of any singel node.

 As consultants we provide our services to other companies with need of extra system developers or system operators.
 Have a look at our [cv](/cv) in the menu to the left.